A message from Board Chair Tim Manning & President & CEO David Byres

 that were formally gifted to the organization by Knowledge Keeper, Sulksun, Shane Pointe in 2023.
 PHSA’s board and leaders have accepted this gift and in doing so, taken on the responsibility to follow the teachings and steward the organization in a good way.

 Accepting these Coast Salish teachings is an acknowledgement that the head offices of PHSA, and many of its many programs and services, exist on the lands of the Coast Salish people.
 These teachings will guide our work, but as we bring them to other parts of the province, we will recognize and follow the protocols of the First Nations whose territories we are operating on to see how the teachings may be translated or adapted to honour their respective laws.

 To address Indigenous-specific racism and advance Indigenous cultural safety and humility, we are committed to:

-implementing concrete anti-racism responses and Indigenous cultural safety and humility accountabilities across all PHSA services and programs;
+- implementing concrete anti-racism responses and Indigenous cultural safety and humility accountabilities and action plans across all PHSA services and programs